 Examines the elements necessary for the successful formation of a new small business.
 It is also designed to enhance the skills of those already involved in the operation of a small business.
 The course includes the development of a complete small business plan.

 Investigates the concepts and applicability of project management within organizations.
 It examines the unique nature of the project management structure including its emphasis on integrated decision making throughout a lifecycle of a product from the planning, implementing, monitoring, and controlling phases.
 Emphasis is on the processes of initiating, planning, executing, controlling, and closing activities of

 Enables the student to understand and devlop ethical sales techniques and covers the role of selling in the marketing process.
 Areas of emphasis include behavioral considerations in the buying and selling process and sales techniques.

 Enables students to learn the relationship of self to customers, problem solve and understand the importance of communicating with customers.
 Specific emphasis is given to managing customer expectations by building customer rapport and creating positive outcomes.

 Presents the analysis of theoretical marketing processes and the strategies of product development, pricing, promotion and distribution, and their applications to businesses and the individual consumer.

-Prepares nurse to provide safe, patient-centered nursing care related to dosage calculations.
+Credits: 1 Prepares nurse to provide safe, patient-centered nursing care related to dosage calculations.
 This course introduces critical thinking applied to dosage calculations and communication used when interacting with patients and members of the healthcare team related to various aspects of safe administration of medications.
-Information technology used to document medications administered and patient technology used to
+Information technology used to document medications administered and patient technology

 Introduces significant human questions and emphasizes understanding the meaning and methods of philosophy.
 Includes human condition, knowledge, freedom, history, ethics, the future, and religion.~~This course is one of the Statewide Guaranteed Transfer courses.
 GT-AH3